olsonbg/ssfit/README.md

 src/ssfit
 ```

-To generate the documentation as html, which will be available at
+<a name="documentation"></a> To generate the documentation as html, which
-`docs/html/index.html`, use
+will be available at `docs/html/index.html`, use

 ```bash
 make docs